-The seat belts in all seating positions except the driver's have an additional locking mechanism that must be activated to secure a child seat (see page 42).
+The seat belts in all positions except the driver's have an additional lockable retractor that must be activated to secure a child seat (see page 44).

-If the shoulder part of the belt is pulled all the way out, the locking mechanism will activate.
+If the shoulder part of the belt is pulled all the way out, the lockable retractor will activate.
 The belt will retract, but it will not allow the passenger to move freely.

-To deactivate the locking mechanism, unlatch the buckle and let the seat belt fully retract.
+To deactivate the lockable retractor, unlatch the buckle and let the seat belt fully retract.
 To refasten the seat belt, pull it out only as far as needed.